City Hall station (IRT Lexington Avenue Line): Decline

 Increased subway ridership led to longer trains, and thus longer platforms, in the years after the subway's construction.
 The City Hall station, built on a tight curve, would have been difficult to lengthen, and it was also quite close to the far busier Brooklyn Bridge–City Hall station.
 In addition, the new, longer trains had center doors in each car, which were an unsafe distance from the platform edge.
 Movable platform extensions were installed to fill the gap.
 By the 1930s, the New York Herald Tribune reported that the City Hall station was little used, "and many of the younger generation have never seen it".
 During World War II, shortly before the station's closure, the skylights were blacked out with tar for safety.

 In its final years, the City Hall station was not open at night and on Sundays, when trains continued to South Ferry.
 The majority of passengers used the Brooklyn Bridge station, which was only about 600 ft away.
 The Brooklyn Bridge IRT station provided both local and express service, including trains to Brooklyn, and it was much closer to the Brooklyn Bridge streetcar terminal and the BMT's Park Row elevated station.
-Given the extensive renovations that would have been required to bring the station up to modern standards and the fact that the city wanted to improve City Hall Park by removing the entrance kiosks, the city decided to close it instead.
+The city also wanted to operate ten-car trains after taking over the IRT, but the City Hall station could only fit six cars.
+Given the extensive renovations that would have been required to bring the station up to modern standards and the fact that the city wanted to improve City Hall Park by removing the entrance kiosks, the city decided to close the station instead.
 The final day of service was December 31, 1945.
-The station recorded 255,000 entries in its final year, compared to the Brooklyn Bridge station, which had 14 million entries.
-This amounted to about 800 entries per day.
+The station recorded 255,000 entries in its final year, or about 800 entries per day.
+By contrast, the Brooklyn Bridge station had 14 million entries the same year.

 Post-closure

-The New York Transit Museum (NYTM) considered the City Hall station as a possible location in 1965.
-The museum ultimately decided to move to the abandoned Court Street station in Brooklyn.
+In 1965, the City Hall station was considered as a possible location for a transit museum.
+In 1976, the New York City Transit Authority reopened the abandoned Court Street station in Brooklyn as the New York Transit Exhibit, which eventually became the New York Transit Museum (NYTM).
 The station occasionally was used for tours after its closure, including in 1979 for an event celebrating the subway's 75th anniversary.
 In 1979, the New York City Landmarks Preservation Commission designated the City Hall station as a city landmark, along with eleven other stations on the original IRT.